ariefsaferman/classic_cryptography/README.md

 # Classic Cryptography

 Here are some a few code of cryptography classic encryption using matlab:
-- Affine Cipher
+- Affine Cipher and Decipher
-- Hill Cipher
+- Hill Cipher and Decipher
-- Multiplicative Cipher
+- Multiplicative Cipher and Decipher
-- Viginere Cipher
+- Viginere Cipher and Decipher